Physoc-Bath/PhysocHack-2024/README.md

 Phase 1 original author: Dr. Carolin Villforth

 ## Sponsors
-This year's Hackathon has been sponsored by: xxx
+This year's Hackathon has been sponsored by: Optica (Bath University Chapter)